Gemini for safety filtering and content moderation

 To use Gemini for content moderation, follow these steps:

-• Set model temperature to 0.
+• Set the model temperature to 0.

-• Set output format to JSON.
+• Set the output format to JSON.

-• Integrate with your platform: Integrate Gemini with your platform's content moderation system.
+4. Integrate Gemini with your platform's content moderation system.

 Suggested system instructions and prompts

-• Output components and format
+• Output components and format.

 Content moderation classifier example